 After breakfast we packed our bags and Sam took us back to the pier where we said goodbye.
 The ride back was scenic again.

 All in all we had a fantastic time in Khao Sok National Park.
 The nature and wildlife was fascinating.
-I’ve felt like I was in Avatar during the whole time.
+I felt like I was in Avatar during the whole time.
 If you consider doing a tour like this I can highly recommend having a look at the offers of Thai National Parks.
-The trip was an absolute adventure and brought us out of our comfort zones multiple times.
+The trip was an absolute adventure and brought us out of our comfort zones multiple times, but in a good way.

 What to bring